blake-buck/react-portfolio-template/README.md

 ## react-portfolio-template

-This is a basic portfolio site created with React and MaterialUI that is designed to be readable, professional, and mobile responsive.
+This is a basic portfolio site created with React and MaterialUI that is designed to be readable, project-focused, and mobile responsive.

 ### Example Screenshots